 "Wait...You're leaving, too?"

-I still remember the total surprise my coworker and I felt when we discovered that we were both leaving the company within days of each other without ever having talked about it.
+I still remember how surprised my coworker and I were to discover that we were both leaving the company within days of each other.
+And without ever having talked about it.

-Can you afford that kind of hit financially or to productivity, yet it so commonly happens, causing employee turnover rates for some companies to spike as high as 30-40% annually.
+Can you afford that kind of hit financially or to productivity?
+Yet, it often happens to leaders, causing employee turnover rates for some companies to spike as high as 30-40% annually.

 Why Your Employees Leave in Waves

 While every team and company is unique in some ways, there are a few patterns that hold true across all companies.
 In our time helping leaders over the last 6 years, and looking at the latest research, we've found a few of those patterns:

 Researcher Robin Dunbar (famous for Dunbar's number) theorizes that the main reason humans have such large brains is to manage complex social relationships in a community.

 Work is one such community, complete with politics, drama, alliances, and social norms.
 As social creatures, we talk about the good, the bad, and each other.

 If one person on your team perceives a problem, chances are others feel it and have talked about it, too.
 Whatever is bugging one person is usually bugging others; they just haven't told anyone yet (or you missed the signs).
 Over time, issues build on one another enough to lead to people considering leaving.